Law Enforcement Leadership Academy

 - Supervisors often serve as the first layer of supervision within an organization and provide direction to frontline law enforcement personnel.

-- For more detail about the focus of each program and how that relates to selecting participants, click here.
+- Click to learn more information on the focus of each program and how that relates to selecting participants and/or having someone go to a different Public Management Center educational programs.

 - Carefully Chosen – Curriculum topics are drawn from survey data gathered from Kansas law enforcement agencies as well as a comprehensive review of other national law enforcement leadership programs (NA, NU, SPI, etc.).